CS2103JAN2017-W09-B4/addressbook-level4/docs/UserGuide.md

 #### 3.2.3.
 Adds a task with `DEADLINE`. <br>
 Format: `add TASK_NAME [d/DEADLINE]`<br>
-`DEADLINE` can be keyed in various methods.
+`DEADLINE` can be keyed in through various methods.
 The user should read the following guidelines before moving on.<br>
    > * `DEADLINE` should be entered in the format of "date month", "month date", "date month year" or "month date year". <br>
    > * If no year is specified, the current year of the system will be used as the year of the deadline.<br>
    > * The month should be spelled out either in full or with the general 3 letter naming convention.<br>
    > * There are abbreviated forms allowed, such as today/tomorrow/this monday.<br>
-   > * Do not use abbreviated forms for events, be more specific about the date.<br>
    > * Tasks with deadlines will be complemented with reminders, so you won't forget to do them!

 Examples:
 > I want to buy a packet of milk by 17 March 2017.
-* add Buy Milk d/17 Mar 2017<br>
+* add Buy Milk d/17 Mar 2017
 > I am heading to Japan from 18 March 2017 to 30 March 2017
 * add Japan trip d/18 mar 2017 to 30 mar 2017